GMAT Vs CAT Exam: Know Key Difference Between CAT and GMAT, Which is Easier & Tougher

 GMAT: GMAT is conducted by the Graduate Management Admission Council.

-CAT: CAT is conducted by the Indian Institute of Management on rotation.
+CAT: CAT is conducted by the Indian Institute of Management.

-CAT eligibility criteria: To appear in CAT, the aspirant must have a bachelor’s degree in any stream with minimum of 50% marks or equivalent from a recognized university.
+CAT eligibility criteria: To appear in CAT, the aspirant must have a bachelor’s degree in any stream with minimum of 50 per cent aggregate marks or equivalent from a recognized university (45 per cent for reserved category students).
 Final year Graduation candidates are also eligible to apply.

 Frequency /Mode of Exam

 CAT: CAT is conducted by the IIM only once a year.
-CAT application process begins in August and the exam is held in the last week of November or first week of December.
+CAT application process begins in August and the exam is held in the last week of November or the first week of December.
+CAT 2026 application window will open in the first week of August and the CAT 2026 will be held on November 29, 2026.

-GMAT syllabus: GMAT assesses a candidate on Verbal Reasoning, Quantitative Reasoning, and Integrated Reasoning and the Analytical Writing Assessment.
+GMAT exam syllabus: GMAT includes Verbal Reasoning, Quantitative Reasoning, and Data Insights.

-CAT syllabus: CAT syllabus includes topics from Quantitative Aptitude (QA), Data Interpretation & Logical Reasoning (DILR), and Verbal Ability and Reading Comprehension (VARC).
+CAT exam syllabus: CAT includes topics from Quantitative Aptitude (QA), Data Interpretation & Logical Reasoning (DILR), and Verbal Ability and Reading Comprehension (VARC).

 Also Read: